aischeveva/DS-Project-Futurice/README.md

 - Explore publicly available textual financial datasets using Machine Learning methods.
 - Create visualizations to highlight the most important trends in the data.

-**Link to the project walkthrough and explanation: https://github.com/aischeveva/DS-Project-Futurice/blob/master/code_snippets/DS%20Project.ipynb
+**Link to the project walkthrough and explanation**: https://github.com/aischeveva/DS-Project-Futurice/blob/master/code_snippets/DS%20Project.ipynb